-Before Earthquake During Earthquake After Earthquake • Stop the vehicle away from buildings, walls, slopes, electricity wires and cables, and stay in the vehicle. special medicines (for persons with heart complaints, diabetes, etc.).
+Before Earthquake During Earthquake After Earthquake Stop the vehicle away from buildings, walls, slopes, electricity wires and cables, and stay in the vehicle. special medicines (for persons with heart complaints, diabetes, etc.).
 Help people who are injured.
-Provide them first aid.
+Provide them with first aid.
 Do not move seriously injured people unless they are in danger.
 If you are outside If you know that people have been buried, tell the rescue teams.
 Do not rush and do not worsen the situation of injured persons or your own situation.
 Do not re-enter badly damaged buildings and do not go near damaged structures.
 Do not walk around the streets to see what has happened.
 Keep clear of the streets to enable rescue vehicles to pass.
 Keep away from beaches and low banks of rivers.
 Huge waves may sweep in.
-Keep updating yourself with latest information on earthquake through radio or T. V.
+Keep updating yourself with the latest information on earthquakes through radio or T. V.

-21.3 Fire: Precautions to be taken in case of fire are given in the Table 3 below:
+21.3 Fire: Precautions to be taken in case of fire are given in Table 3 below:

-Before Fire During Fire After Fire • Identify the fire hazards • Do not panic.
-Shout loudly for help. • Don't re-enter or permit and where fires might • Do not run. anyone to enter the start, e.g. laboratories, • Do not waste time in collecting valuables. building, unless the fire storeroom, kitchen and • Inform the fire brigade about the fire and alert neighbors. officials have given other such places. • If possible, use fire extinguisher. permission to enter. • Identify all the exit • Do not take shelter in toilet. routes of the Institute. • Shut all the doors behind you while leaving the room to prevent • Check the adequacy of fire from spreading everywhere. firefighting apparatus and its maintenance. • Do not use the lift to escape. and its maintenance. • Use nearest means of escape and the staircase available.
-Make exit to ground level instead of the terrace. • Report about your safe escape and any other information to the University authorities, fire brigade or police present at the site.
-If tuanned on stranded If trapped or stranded: Stay close to the floor level. · · Cover the gaps of the door by any piece of cloth available.
-Do not improve of the building. • Do not jump out of the building.
+Before Fire During Fire After Fire Identify the fire hazards Do not panic.
+Shout for help. • Don't re-enter or permit and where fires might • Do not run. anyone to enter the start, e.g. laboratories, Do not waste time collecting valuables. building, unless the fire storerooms, kitchens • Inform the fire brigade about the fire and alert neighbors. officials have permitted to and other such places. • If possible, use a fire extinguisher. enter. • Identify all the exit Do not take shelter in the toilet. routes of the Institute. • Shut all the doors behind you while leaving the room to prevent • Check the adequacy of fire from spreading everywhere. the firefighting • Do not use the lift to escape. apparatus and its maintenance. • Use the nearest means of escape and the staircase available. maintenance. • Exit ground level instead of the terrace. • Report about your safe escape and any other information to the University authorities, fire brigade or police present at the site.
+If trapped or stranded: Stay close to the floor level.
+Cover the gaps of the door with any piece of cloth available.
+Do not jump out of the building.
 Signal or shout for help.
-Step dues and sell on the ground and seven with blenkets now. • Stop, drop and roll on the ground and cover with blanket; pour water on the body • Dial 101 or 22620 5301 for fire brigade • Give the fire officer detailed address, nature of the incident and the telephone number from which you are calling.
-Preferably, use landline.
+Stop, drop and roll on the ground and cover with a blanket; pour water on the body • Dial 101 or 22620 5301 for fire brigade Give the fire officer a detailed address, the nature of the incident and the telephone number from which you are calling.
+Preferably, use a landline.
 Keep down the receiver and wait at the same spot.
-Control Room will call back to verify the call. • Wait for the Fire Brigade to arrive and co-operate with the firefighters.
+Control Room will call back to verify the call.
+Wait for the Fire Brigade to arrive and co-operate with the firefighters.

-22. The list of websites categories which are blocked for use at NMIMS and at Hostels owned by NMIMS.
+22. The list of websites categories that are blocked for use at NMIMS and Hostels owned by NMIMS.